Think Big and Kick Ass: Critical reception

 Vanguard journalist Ochereome Nnanna wrote positively of the book in 2016, saying her impression of Trump was as "a very imaginative, straightforward, practical person".
 Fashion designer Emilia Wickstead told the Financial Times in 2014 that the book inspired her to become an entrepreneur in her twenties.
 Real Estate Weekly wrote in 2015, "Think Big And Kick Ass is the title of one of Trump's books and the icon of everything Trump."
 London Review of Books said the work was a way to capitalize on the aspirations of consumers in 2016.
-In 2015, The Washington Free Beacon rated the cover art as the second best among Trump's books and said the book exemplified "The Trumpean Ideal".

 The Economist had two reviews of the book in 2007.
 One was critical of the advice imparted in the work, and the other wrote, "Donald Trump is a Wharton alumni, but you would not guess it from his new bestseller [...] with its street-fighter's advice to always get even and never marry without a prenuptial agreement."
 University of Hawaii business history professor Robert R. Locke compared Trump's principals for self-enrichment to robber barons in the Gilded Age in a 2017 article on Trumponomics for Real-World Economics Review.
 In 2015, Carlos Lozada wrote in The Washington Post that he found most of Trump's advice to be obvious or useless.

 San Francisco Chronicle was critical of the book in 2016, calling it "self-aggrandizing" and, "extolling little other than a brash, Gordon Gekko-like pursuit of money and real estate holdings."
 The Economic Times commented upon the work in 2017, saying it gave a window into Trump's views on deal-making.
 Bloomberg News and The Huffington Post observed in 2016 that the work formed part of a collection of works which were profitable for Trump in collaboration with ghostwriters.